 Create Cozy Vibes

 These are small touches that will take your guest room from ordinary to luxurious.
-Set the mood with a candle from Wooly Beast.
-Scents such as Misty Mountain and Magical Forest will make your guests feel like they are on a luxury retreat.
+Set the mood with .
+Scents such as Spiked Eggnog and Winter Wonderland will set the holiday mood and make your guests feel like they are on a luxury retreat.

-For the final wow factor, indulge your visitors with a brand-new pair of soft, fluffy slippers.
+For the final wow factor, indulge your visitors with.
 You can get a six-pack of the same fleece ones that hotels use — and doesn’t everyone get excited about hotel slippers?